samuadda/CoderHub-JavaScript-Challenges/README.md

 ### 43- Reverse letter case [Solution](https://github.com/samuadda/CoderHub-JavaScript-Challenges/blob/main/JavaScript_easy_level/43_Reverse_letter_case.js)

 ##### Challenge Description
 Write a function that receives a value of type string.
-The function changes the case of letters by converting a lowercase letter to an uppercase letter and vice versa, and then returns a value of type string.
+The function changes the case of letters by converting a lowercase letter to an uppercase letter and vice versa and then returns a value of type string.

 ---